US–UK airstrikes on Yemen: Ceasefire

 On 6 May 2025, U.S. President Donald Trump declared an end to the strikes on Yemen, stating that they were over, "effective immediately," as a result of a ceasefire between the U.S. and the Houthis, brokered by Oman.
 The Houthis agreed to halt attacks on vessels in the Red Sea but emphasized that the ceasefire did not in "any way, shape, or form" apply to Israel, which had just launched its own strikes on Yemen.
 While Trump framed the truce as the Houthis having "capitulated" and not "want[ing] to fight anymore," the Houthis claimed that it was in fact the U.S. that "backed down."
-According to reports, Iran played a role in persuading the Houthis to reach a truce with the United States to help build "momentum" for the 2025 U.S.–Iran nuclear negotiations.
+According to reports, Iran played a role in persuading the Houthis to reach a truce with the United States to help build "momentum" for the 2025 Iran–United States negotiations.
 According to Israeli officials, Israel was not given "advance notice" of the U.S.-Houthi ceasefire.
 Israeli media described the ceasefire as "very bad news for Israel" and "doubly surpris[ing]".